Joachim-barre/jolang/Readme.md

 # Jolang

+## This Version is a beta version and it's usage isn't recommanded

 A jit interpreted language created by joachim barre

 it is based on a set of basic instruction an use a single register and a memory tape that as an initial state and size define in the object<br>